Garuda: Hinduism

 In Hinduism, is a divine eagle-like sun bird and the king of birds.
 A Garutman is mentioned in the Rigveda who is described as celestial deva with wings.
 The Shatapatha Brahmana embedded inside the Yajurveda text mentions Garuda as the personification of courage.
 In the Mahabharata, Garutman is stated to be same as Garuda, then described as the one who is fast, who can shapeshift into any form and enter anywhere.
 He is a powerful creature in the epics, whose wing flapping can stop the spinning of heaven, earth and hell.
 He is described to be the vehicle mount of the Hindu god Vishnu, and typically they are shown together.
 He is the younger brother of Aruna, who is a charioteer of the sun god, Surya.

 According to George Williams, Garuda has roots in the verb gri, or speak.
-He is a metaphor in the Vedic literature for Rik (rhythms), Saman (sounds), Yajna (sacrifices), and the atman (Self, deepest level of consciousness).
-In the Puranas, states Williams, Garuda becomes a literal embodiment of the idea, and the Self who attached to and inseparable from the Supreme Self (Vishnu).
+He is a metaphor in the Vedic literature for rik (rhythms), saman (sounds), yajna (sacrifices), and the atman (Self, deepest level of consciousness).
+Williams states that in the Puranas, Garuda becomes a literal embodiment of the idea, and the Self who attached to and inseparable from the Supreme Self (Vishnu).
 Though Garuda is an essential part of the Vaishnavism, he also features prominently in Shaivism, Shaiva texts such as the Garuda Tantra and Kirana Tantra, and Shiva temples as a bird and as a metaphor of atman.